Brewery Creek and Reavers Lane - Natural Hazard Review

 I live in 18 Fryer street for nearly 40 years and in your map showing that part of my property you consider is at risk, I am in the process of selling my property for development and if this goes through will that mean they cannot develop any future complex?
 You have given 14 fryer and 20 Fryer Street consent and I am in the middle of both properties it is ridiculous that you allowed both properties consent and and that due to your risk boundary that a probability that you will decline any future development on 18 Fryer Street?
 In my time I have never seen any flow of debris nor flooding, how has this come about?
 I cannot understand why just across the road from my place is considered low risk when it is just a few steps across the road?

-Standfield asked over 2 years ago
+Standfield asked about 3 years ago

 Hi there!
 Council is currently considering options to address risk, and there is no actual change proposed yet.
 A decision on whether Council moves forward with any of the options will be made sometime in 2022, and it would take time to implement any of the options (apart from the 'status quo' option).
 The level of risk on your property is at the lower end of what Council is considering, and our general approach is that any intervention matches the level of risk.
 If you weren't able to make one of the drop-in sessions we hosted in the weekend just been, email our team at letstalk@qldc.govt.nz and we can organise to talk with you at a time that suits you.